Information about the Presidential Green Chemistry Challenge

 The Presidential Green Chemistry Challenge Awards promote the environmental and economic benefits of developing and using novel green chemistry.
 These prestigious annual awards recognize chemical technologies that incorporate the principles of green chemistry into chemical design, manufacture, and use.

 EPA’s Office of Chemical Safety and Pollution Prevention sponsors the Presidential Green Chemistry Challenge Awards in partnership with the American Chemical Society Green Chemistry Institute® and other members of the chemical community including industry, trade associations, academic institutions, and other government agencies.

-Throughout the 17 years of the awards program, EPA has received 1,490 nominations and presented awards to 88 winners.
+Throughout the 18 years of the awards program, EPA has presented awards to 93 winners.
+Since its inception, in 1996, through 2012, EPA has received 1,490 nominations.
 By recognizing groundbreaking scientific solutions to real-world environmental problems, the Presidential Green Chemistry Challenge has significantly reduced the hazards associated with designing, manufacturing, and using chemicals.

 - 21 billion gallons of water saved each year—the amount used by 820,000 people annually.

 - 7.8 billion pounds of carbon dioxide equivalents released to air eliminated each year—equal to taking 810,000 automobiles off the road.

 These data are from award-winning nominations for the Presidential Green Chemistry Challenge.
 Adding the benefits from the nominated technologies would greatly increase the program’s total benefits.